This error is caused due to hardware issues. It might indicate a problem while communicating with your HDD and PC.

 Repair the Disk

-Using the Check Disk tool analyse all drives/ partition of your hard disk for bad sectors.
-Fix file system errors pertaining to disk drives.
+Using the Check Disk tool analyze all drives/ partition of your hard disk for bad sectors.
+Fix file system errors on disk drives.
 The process might take longer time.

 Use Last Known Good Configuration

-In earlier versions of Windows, by pressing F8 key prior to the boot process you get a screen to choose several options including Safe Mode, Load Last Known Good Configurations, and so on.
+In earlier versions of Windows, by pressing the F8 key before the boot process, you get a screen to choose several options including Safe Mode, Load Last Known Good Configurations, and so on.
 Use the latter to successfully boot your machine.